Mohammed3MG/iuDelivery/README.md

 i => for ios
 a => for android

-# Once the app is running on your simulator then you need to login using below credentials:
+# Once the app is running on your simulator then you need to login using credentials:

-# email:
-Mohammed.surguli@iu-study.org

-# Password with small case:
-admin123